 Note that the chassis management interface remains up even if the physical cable or SFP module are unplugged, or if the mgmt-port shut command is performed.

-Each interface can be one of the following types:
+Physical interfaces and EtherChannel (port-channel) interfaces can be one of the following types:

 Data—Use for regular data.
 Data interfaces cannot be shared between logical devices, and logical devices cannot communicate over the backplane to other logical devices.
 For traffic on Data interfaces, all traffic must exit the chassis on one interface and return on another interface to reach another logical device.

 Mgmt—Use to manage application instances.
 These interfaces can be shared by one or more logical devices to access external hosts; logical devices cannot communicate over this interface with other logical devices that share the interface.
 You can only assign one management interface per logical device.
+Depending on your application and manager, you can later enable management from a data interface; but you must assign a Management interface to the logical device even if you don't intend to use it after you enable data management.
+For information about the separate chassis management interface, see Chassis Management Interface.

 Independent Interface States in the Chassis and in the Application